 Study Advice: it is recommended that the relevant chapters be read before coming to class.
-It is also advised that for every hour of lecture 3 hours of study be done, this study time includes completing homework and working on lab experiment prelabs.
+It is also advised that 10 - 12 hours per week be devoted to studying, this study time includes completing homework and working on lab experiment prelabs.
 Chem 1B is very math intensive and you should review the basic algebraic rules for solving equations and the rules applying to logarithms.

-Course prerequisites: Chemistry 1A and Math 103 Required Materials:
+Course prerequisites: Chemistry 1A

-Text: N. J. Tro, Chemistry: A Molecular Approach, 3rd edition, Pearson Prentice Hall.
-The Bookstore carries the 3rd edition, however the 1st and 2nd editions are also acceptable and all three can be purchased at various online retailers.
+Required Materials: Text: N. J. Tro, Chemistry: A Molecular Approach, 3rd edition, or a similar edition such as the 4th.
 It is also recommended to purchase the student solution manual for the same edition of textbook.

 Safety goggles and a lab coat are required for lab, these can be purchased at the bookstore.
-You will also need materials to take notes and a scientific calculator (\$10 or less at Walmart).
-You will also need to purchase a laboratory notebook from either the bookstore or Amazon.
+You will also need materials to take notes and a scientific calculator.
 No graphing calculators will be allowed during exams.